 About the Artist

 As part of his Fellowship’s Meet the Artist requirements, Drew gave a slide lecture and discussion at Seattle’s Lakeside School.
 Thirty students from several of the art classes attended.
 The discussion ranged from Daly’s early works as an undergraduate through his current work.
-Many of the questions asked by students were in regards to how Daly decided to pursue a career as an artist.
-Daly said his responses were “honest in presenting the challenges faced by the life of an artist, but also encouraging.”
+Many of the questions asked by students were in regards to how he decided to pursue a career as an artist.
+He said his responses were “honest in presenting the challenges faced by the life of an artist, but also encouraging.”

 Information included above was provided by artist at the time of application.